KalyanasGitRepo/PegaOnKubernetes/README.md

 host    all     all             ::/0            md5

-14. Optional: For any additional logging or tracing customize the following lines  in the files C:\Program Files\PostgreSQL\14\data\postgres.conf
+14. Optional: For any additional logging or tracing customize the following lines as per your needs in the file C:\Program Files\PostgreSQL\14\data\postgres.conf

     Please check the sample file Configuration\postgres.conf for your reference.
-Caution: These setting can consume excessive disk space
+Caution: These setting can consume excessive disk space.

         log_statement = 'all'
         log_directory = 'log'